aaron-bowman/w4arb-clilog/README.md

 # w4arb-clilog
-Command line ham radio logging for contests.
+Command line ham radio logging for contests and such.
 Initially, I'm using this for SST and CWT mini contests.
-I'll add features, fields, etc. as needed for different contests.
+I'll add features, fields, etc. as needed for different contests.It also works for realtime logging POTA activations under "run".
-This is a very simple tool with one purpose; zero-distraction logging while contesting unassisted.
+This is a very simple tool with one purpose; zero-distraction logging while operating unassisted.
 Feel free to copy, use, modify, etc. at will.

 ## Features:
 - Performs Callsign Lookups While Logging (HamDB, some DX may not be found)